To apply for an on, off or club alcohol licence follow these steps:

-You need to pay a non-refundable fee with your application.
-You can use the information on the application form to calculate your fee, or use our Alcohol licence fee calculator (PDF, 70KB).
+You will pay a non-refundable fee with your application.
+There is information on the application form to help you calculate your fee.

 It takes a minimum of 6–8 weeks to process an application.

-Pick up an application from a council officer or download the relevant form:
+You can pick up an application form from council or download the form from the related resources sidebar.

-You can drop off your application at our front desk and pay by cash, cheque, eftpos, or credit card.
-If posting your application, include a cheque.
+You can drop off your application at our front desk and pay by cash, eftpos, or credit card.

 Post to: Masterton District Council, PO Box 444, Masterton 5810

-We will process your application and contact you with the decision before your event.
-If there are any issues, we will let you know.
-Incomplete applications will be returned with a request for the missing information.
+We will process your application and contact you with the decision.
+If there are any issues, we’ll let you know.
+If an application is incomplete, we will return it with a request for the other information we need.

 7. Publish a public notice

 After you lodge your application, you’ll need to notify the public.
-You will be given further information when making your application.
-Public notices must be displayed on the premises and in a local newspaper.
+You’ll be given more information when you make your application.
+Public notices have to be displayed on the premises and in a local newspaper.

 8. Accessing and processing your application